DerekMarshall855/LearnCpp/Notes.md

 ## Description

-Some short notes for my own benefit, jotting them down as I go
+Some short notes for my own benefit, jotting them down as I go.
+Not organized and likely never reading again lol.

 ## Notes